 When you have a dental emergency, it is important to see a dentist right away.
 At Lake Pointe Dental Group, our practice goal is to see emergency patients as soon as possible and the same day in most cases.

 Emergency dental work can involve a myriad of issues.
-Below covers some of the issues we can address on an emergency basis and the steps you can take to relieve dental pain prior to your appointment:
+Below covers some of the issues our dentists in O’Fallon, IL, can address on an emergency basis and the steps you can take to relieve dental pain prior to your appointment:

 If you find yourself with a painful toothache, you should first rinse with warm salt water to remove any food stuck between teeth.
 Do not use aspirin on the tooth or gum area where the toothache is taking place.
 Instead, take acetaminophen to temporary relieve tooth pain.
 If swelling is an issue as a result of the toothache, use a cold compress.